hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 //root dir for SFTP is '/home/${SFTP_USER}', all volumes are mounted in this dir.

 //for example:
-//'data' is the volume name, the full file path in container is /home/backupdata/data/hello.txt, so the path of sftp is /data/hello.txt
+//'data' is the volume name, the full file path in the container is /home/backupdata/data/hello.txt, so the path of SFTP is /data/hello.txt

 //non-interactive mode
 $ sftp -P ${SFTP_PORT} ${SFTP_USER}@${FIP}:/data/hello.txt .